cesanta/mongoose-os-docs/mongoose-os/userguide/debug.md

 Heap log analyser is a tool developed by the Mongoose OS team.
 It is used for detecting memory leaks, and does it in a visual way, allowing to quickly pinpoint the place where a leak is happening.

+ESP8266 is the only device this is supported on.

 In order to use the heap log viewer, follow the steps below:

 ### Enable heap log tracing